Relational Scene Graphs for Object Grounding of Natural Language Commands: Related Works

 One widely used \ac{3dsg} implementation is Hydra~\cite{hughes2022hydrarealtimespatialperception}, which enables real-time scene mapping and subsequent robotic navigation. \ac{react}~\cite{nguyen2025reactrealtimeefficientattribute} extends Hydra by enabling autonomous robots to track and update object states over time.
 While those \acp{3dsg} offer a solid structural representation of an environment, object-object relations are missing, even though humans often describe objects through them.

-\acp{3dsg} encode semantic relations as edges between entities.
-These relations could include spatial relations, preposition and comparative adjective relations, as well as human-object interactions~\cite{9693341}.

-Spatial relations describe the relative position of two or more entities in 3D space, such as \textit{lamp above bed} or \textit{suitcase between chair and bed}.
+In contrast, approaches such as ConceptGraphs~\cite{gu2023conceptgraphsopenvocabulary3dscene} explicitly represent spatial object-object relations.
+Spatial relations describe the relative position of two or more entities in 3D space, such as ``lamp \emph{above} bed'' or ``suitcase \emph{between} chair and bed''.
 One approach to extracting spatial relations is to analyze the bounding boxes of detected entities to infer geometric relations, as demonstrated in the \ac{vla_3d} dataset~\cite{zhang2024vla3ddataset3dsemantic}.
-That dataset primarily aims to create a large and diverse collection of indoor scenes, focusing on extracting the \ac{3dsg} edges.
+That dataset primarily aims to create a large and diverse collection of indoor scenes, focusing on extracting \ac{3dsg} edges and navigation commands in natural language.

 Some relations cannot be inferred solely from the objects and their positions.
 To extract relations that require a deeper understanding of interactions, a growing focus has been on visual relationship detection (VRD) as a research area~\cite{9693341}.